 Knapp, Raymond.
 2005.
 The American Musical and the Formation of National Identity.
 Princeton, NJ: Princeton University Press.

 Knapp, Raymond.
 2006.
-The American Musical and the Formation of Personal Identity.
+The American Musical and the Performance of Personal Identity.
 Princeton, NJ: Princeton University Press.

 Knapp, Raymond.
 2015. “ ‘Waitin’ for the Light to Shine’: Musicals and Disability.”
 In The Oxford Handbook of Music and Disability Studies, edited by Blake Howe, Stephanie Jensen-Moulton, Neil Lerner, and Joseph Straus, 814–835.
 New York: Oxford University Press.

 Knapp, Raymond.
 2020.
 “Canons of the American Musical.”
 In The Oxford Handbook of the Operatic Canon, edited by CormacNewark and William Weber, 475–490.
 New York: Oxford University Press.